Submitting a Job

 and so forth.
 A log file containing entries about when and where

-HTCondor runs, checkpoints, and migrates processes for all the 150
+HTCondor runs, transfer files, and terminates for all the 150

 queued programs will be written into the single file